cotes2020/jekyll-theme-chirpy/_posts/00Basic/VMandContainer/Docker.md

     - isolated processes are independent of the host and other isolated processes.
   - <font color=LightSlateBlue> greatly simplifying container creation and maintenance </font>.

-- <font color=red> Docker is installed on each server that will host containers </font>,
+- <font color=OrangeRed> Docker is installed on each server that will host containers </font>,
   - provides simple commands to build, start, or stop containers.
   - quickly deploy and scale applications into any environment.